 Unfortunately, everyone online can have almost identical websites. - Great written text boxes.

 The difference is how the vendors treats you before you hire them.
 And how they treat you after the wedding day.

-When you hire a pro, you are not hiring them to play music, or serve food, or have a clean venue, or take pretty pictures.
 You are hiring them for how they will treat you, how they treat your family, how they react in a bad situation.
 That is the difference between someone who is $200 versus someone who is $1000.
 Isn’t your experience worth the little extra time and money?
 Don't you deserve to be happy?
 Then ask the right questions!
 You could waste your money.
 Paying someone who treats your wedding like another paycheck.

 So again, I ask; how do you make sure you don’t get one of those low quality vendors?
 How do you resist the mouth watering temptation?
 How do you know if someone has a good deal, or is a cheap scam?
 How can you be sure the vendors won't do half-ass work?

 Simple.
 Book phone calls and video conferences.
 If big corporations can do it, why can’t you?

 Let’s simplify the process that I am going to share with you here.
 If you follow these steps and tips, you should not regret who you hire online, or over the phone.

 You might be thinking that is too simple.
 But it is that simple.
 Human nature is to make things seem harder than what it is.
 So, let’s touch base on a few of those points because you might still be wondering why I said, Don’t ask for price.